 Please thoroughly review the submission information, competition guidelines, and grading rubric for specific competition rules.

 The purposes of the competition include:

-- An opportunity to research a particular disease, condition, or injury
+- Researching a particular disease, condition, or injury,

-- Examining the role that diagnostic imaging and radiation therapeutic modalities play in the diagnosis, treatment, and management of disease; a minimum of 3 diagnostic or therapeutic modalities must be included in the presentation, one of which is routine radiography
+- Examining the importance and role that diagnostic imaging and radiation therapeutic modalities play in the diagnosis, treatment, and management of disease; a minimum of 3 diagnostic or therapeutic modalities must be included in the presentation, 1 of which is routine radiography, and

 This is a competition that requires a minimum standard score for an award.
-Application materials and preliminary presentation materials will be reviewed by the OSRTERF to determine which proposals are eligible to continue in the competition and be presented at the Annual Meeting.
+Application materials and preliminary presentation materials will be reviewed by the OSRTERF to determine which proposals are eligible to continue in the competition and be presented at the Student and educator Symposium (for students) or the Annual Meeting (for technologists/therapists).
 Minimum standard criteria must be met to be selected to present your case study and be eligible for an award.
-A maximum of 8 case studies may be chosen to continue to the Annual Meeting presentation portion of the competition.
-The distribution of the 8 selected case studies will be determined by the number of technologist and student applications.
+A maximum of 3 student case studies may be chosen to continue to the Student and Educators Symposium and 3 registered technologist/therapist case studies continue to the Annual Meeting presentation portions of the competition.

-Click on the document links below for guidelines and rules, and judging rubrics.
+Click on the document links below for rules, guidelines, and judging rubrics.
 When ready to apply and upload, click the "Apply & Submit Now" button--then scroll down when the page loads to complete the application form.